lilcoded7/Scraper/README.md

 # Scraper
-this repo contain a simple python code that scrap contact info using selenium
+this is a python code that allow users to enter their country code and phone number and extract the contact the phone numbers

 ### Setup